-Each night on the news the financial plight of the so-called middle classes having to do away with their au pares, and tax credits, second homes, child allowance, second cars and numerous holiday breaks are endlessly broadcast.
-But what about the rest of the population, the real people who the rich depend on to do all the work – the office workers, labourers, cleaners, to name but a few?
-Seldom does their financial plight fill a news item.
+Each night on the news the financial plight of the so-called middle classes having to do away with their au-pairs, and tax credits, second homes, child allowance, second cars, and numerous holiday breaks are endlessly broadcast.
+But what about the rest of the population, the real people who the rich depend on to do all the work – the office workers, laborers, cleaners, to name but a few?
+Seldom does their financial plight fill a news item?
 Plus, what about those of us over sixty who are conveniently forgotten about?

-For those of you not living here, the energy bills sent to us every quarter are based on previous usage, not by actual meter readings!
+For those of you not living here, the energy bills sent to us every quarter are based on the previous usage, not by actual meter readings!
 Since the whole energy system was privatised, the humble meter reader became a distant memory, joining the growing ranks of the unemployed.
-What has resulted is a licence to print money based on sheer guess work on the part of the energy providers.
+What has resulted is a license to print money based on sheer guesswork on the part of the energy providers.

 In the US ordinary folk are crying enough on Wall Street.
 How much longer will the rich get away with blue murder before the rest of the world’s population finally cry enough I wonder?